 Edmond J. Spence was an American designer who made a career out of translating international modern styles for the U.S. market.
 Spence designed a successful blonde wood line made in Sweden and imported by Walpole Furniture of Massachusetts, and another furniture line called “Continental-American Collection“, which was manufactured back in 1953 by the Mexican furniture company Industria Mueblera, S.A., with the brand label “Industria Mueblera of Mexico – Ageless Furniture Edmond J. Spence Design”.

 Spence’s design brilliance comes in with his ability to interpret the most important aspects of Mexican design but in a fancy Mid-Century Modern way.
 Below I have put together some samples from his “Continental-American Collection”:

 British architect Philip Guilmant, who had arrived in Mexico in 1954, joined the Van Beuren team in 1957.
 He greatly contributed to the success of the company with the design of 2 very well-known furniture lines: the Danish Collection (1957) and the simple and economic Pine Line (1958).
 By that time, the company was producing around 50 chairs per week… The Van Beuren brothers helped re-shape interior design across Mexico with mass produced industrial and affordable furnishings that found their way into countless homes and offices.
-Besides Domus, Van Beuren produced other furniture lines that were also very successful like Calpini (1951) and Decapóls (1961); the last one became very popular when marketed at the El Puerto de Liverpool department store chain.
+Besides the DOMUS Line, Van Beuren produced other furniture lines that were very successful like Calpini (1951) and Decapóls (1961); the last one became very popular when marketed at the El Puerto de Liverpool department store chain.
 Production lines extended as well to other store chains like Salinas y Rocha and El Palacio de Hierro.
-However, in 1973 Michael Van Beuren sold the brand and factory to Singer.
+However, in 1973 Michael van Beuren sold the brand and factory to Singer.